 The bespoke Gilmour Curriculum has been designed by Subject Leaders, it ensures there is progression and opportunities to embed key learning, knowledge and skills.
 When fitting, Subject Leaders have made meaningful links with other subjects in order to deepen children’s understanding.
 Long-term curriculum maps are progressive and outline the key learning in each subject starting the journey in EYFS and moving on into Key Stage One.

 Subjects are taught discreetly and incorporate the school’s core values; Appreciation, Resilience, Enjoyment, Well-being, Ambition and Unique.
 Assemblies and P.S.H.E. lessons across the year incorporate these core values.

 We strive for sustained mastery in all subjects, this is achieved by repetitively teaching and revisiting core skills, enabling children to be confident and competent in applying their knowledge and understanding across the curriculum.

 Our carefully planned lessons capture children’s attention and imagination and create a sense of awe and wonder.
 We listen to children’s ideas, assess what they already know about a topic/subject and question what they would like to learn.

-Please see the links below to find out more information about each curriculum area or contact your child's class teacher.
+Please see the links below to find out more information about each curriculum area.